 Darnell's Grocery and Station, 3rd and P Street NE.

 Joe's IGA.
 501 12th Street NW.
 NW Corner of 12th and E Street NW.
 Elton Dragg.
 1950 and 1960

 Elles Grocery.
 718 B Street NW.
 Eddie Elles.
 1960.
 Here is a 1997 photo of Elles grocery.
 Ellis Grocery was originally the location of Martin's Grocery.
 Martins lived on the corner of 7th & B NW, Grandson named Baron Goodfellow.
 Before Elles Grocery it was Shannon's Grocery.

 Ezy-Way Grocery.
 201 South Washington across to the south from Colvert's Dairy.
 Started around 1950.
 In 1960 this building was occupied by Chickasaw Regional Library System.
 Today Ardmore Animal Supply is located there.
 Also an Ezy-Way Corp grocery store at 1024 12th Street NW.

 Flannery's grocery store on west Mclish SW where the Frame shop is located.
 1942

 Ford's Grocery.
 702 Lake Murray Drive at F Street SE.
 Brownie Ford.
 1960

-Fraser's Grocery Store, E and East Main.
-(Fraser's slaughter house and meat in back.)
-Mack Frazier.
+Fraser's Grocery Store, 501 East Main at E Street NE.
+(Fraser's slaughter house in back.)
+Mack Fraser.

 Foodway was located at 5th and South Washington across the street from present day Ernie's Meat Market.
 Sam West worked in the meat market around 1965.
 Sam would later hold the office of Carter county assessor.